Vanessa Redgrave: Theatre

 In October 2010, she starred in the Broadway premiere of Driving Miss Daisy starring in the title role opposite James Earl Jones.
 The show premiered on 25 October 2010 at the John Golden Theatre in New York City to rave reviews.
 The production was originally scheduled to run to 29 January 2011 but due to a successful response and high box office sales, was extended to 9 April 2011.
 In May 2011, she was nominated for a Tony Award for Best Performance by a Leading Actress in a Play for the role of Daisy in Driving Miss Daisy.
 The play transferred to the Wyndham's Theatre in London from 26 September to 17 December 2011.

 In 2013, Redgrave starred alongside Jesse Eisenberg in Eisenberg's The Revisionist.
 The New York production ran from 15 February to 27 April.
 Redgrave played a Polish holocaust survivor in the play.
 In September 2013, Redgrave once again starred opposite James Earl Jones in a production of Much Ado About Nothing at The Old Vic, London, directed by Mark Rylance.

 In 2016, Redgrave played Queen Margaret in Richard III with Ralph Fiennes in the title role, at the Almeida Theatre, London.

-In February 2022, it was confirmed that she will be playing Mrs Higgins in My Fair Lady at the London Coliseum from May to August 2022.
+In February 2022, it was confirmed that she would be playing Mrs Higgins in My Fair Lady at the London Coliseum from May to August 2022.

 In a poll of "industry experts" and readers conducted by The Stage in 2010, Redgrave was ranked as the ninth greatest stage actor/actress of all time.

 Personal life

 Redgrave was married to film and theatre director Tony Richardson from 1962 to 1967; the couple had two daughters: actresses Natasha Richardson (1963–2009), and Joely Richardson (b.
 1965).
 In 1967, the year Redgrave divorced Richardson, who left her for the French actress Jeanne Moreau, she became romantically involved with Italian actor Franco Nero when they met on the set of Camelot.
 In 1969, they had a son, Carlo Gabriel Redgrave Sparanero (known professionally as Carlo Gabriel Nero), a screenwriter and director.
 From 1971 to 1986, she had a long-term relationship with actor Timothy Dalton, with whom she had appeared in the film Mary, Queen of Scots (1971).
 Redgrave later reunited with Franco Nero, and they married on 31 December 2006.
 Carlo Nero directed Redgrave in The Fever (2004), a film adaptation of the Wallace Shawn play.
 Redgrave has six grandchildren.

 Within 14 months in 2009 and 2010, Redgrave lost both a daughter and her two younger siblings.
 Her daughter Natasha Richardson died on 18 March 2009 from a traumatic brain injury caused by a skiing accident.
 On 6 April 2010, her brother, Corin Redgrave, died, and on 2 May 2010, her sister, Lynn Redgrave, died.

 Redgrave had a near-fatal heart attack in April 2015.
-In September 2015, she revealed that her lungs are only working at 30 per cent capacity due to emphysema caused by years of smoking.
+In September 2015, she revealed that her lungs are working at only 30 per cent capacity due to emphysema caused by years of smoking.

 Redgrave has described herself as a person of faith and said that she "sometimes" attends a Catholic church.